dtr-kalfer/burauenbiblio/README.md

 - Enables smooth upgrades as BurauenBiblio evolves
 - Tested on old Openbiblio 1.0 db

 > Note: Please understand that there are several OpenBiblio-based databases out there, each with slightly different schemas.
-While I've designed this utility in the hopes of supporting old Openbiblio schema making it compatible, there may be some things that I have missed out.
 Please test the migrated database carefully on test setup before applying them to production.

 ## 🙌 Project Direction